JonR45/Predicting-the-Price-of-a-Used-Car/README.md

 6. Tested the Model
  1. Made the data easier to compare and interpreted the results

-## Model Performance
+## Model Performance and Analysis
 ![Test targets vs predicted targets](https://github.com/JonR45/Predicting-the-Price-of-a-Used-Car/blob/master/Images/Test%20targets%20vs%20predicted%20targets.png)

 * The model is very good at predicting higher prices but not quite so good at predicting lower prices.
+* There were very few predictions dramatically dar off the targets.
+* The predictions tend to be slightly higher than the targets.
-* The 25th, 50th and 75th percentile show that the predictions are reasonably close.
+* The descriptive statistics provide more evidence that the model is reasonably accurate; the 25th, 50th and 75th percentile show that the predictions are reasonably close.

 ## Summary
 * The model is ok but can be improved; it is likely missing an important factor which drives the price of a used car lower.